What Is a Work and Travel Program? Explained by Remote Year

 Work and travel programs vary based on different factors including the length of the program, the number of people in each group, what types of people form the community, where the program travels to, what kinds of resources participants have access to and so on.

-One thing a work and travel program is not?
-A job provider.
+One thing a work and travel program is not: a job provider.
 Participants typically come to the program with a full-time position, freelance clients or their own business in hand, ready to take on the next step in their career while traveling the world.

 That’s what a work and travel program looks like on paper.
 What that description doesn’t tell you is how life-changing, earth-shaking and goosebump-giving a work and travel program can be.
 So, if you don’t know what jobs you can do from anywhere yet and you want to know how to get a remote job, don’t worry, we got you back.

 Why go on a Work and Travel Program?